Miniflint/MinecraftServerScript/README.md

 ```
 Startup="java -Xms1024M -Xmx2048M -jar ${PathJar} nogui"
 ```
-Xms is the Mnimum use and Xmx is the maximum
+Xms is the amount of ram the server will start with and Xmx is the maximum

 What the script do is :
   1. Ask you to put a name for the directory and the name of the server